Biscgit/docker_rash/README.md

 # Docker Dashboard

-A simple version of docker desktop running only in the terminal written in Rust.
+A minimalistic version of Docker-Desktop for Linux running only in the terminal written in Rust.

 ---